-D. Supermajority vote requirements
+Supermajority vote requirements

 In some cases, the law or a company's articles of association require that certain general meeting decisions be taken by a qualified majority.
-In Switzerland, for example, certain decisions require the affirmative vote of a twothirds majority of the votes and an absolute majority of the nominal shares represented.
-The supermajority vote requirements can therefore enable management to protect itself from proposals it does not approve, to the detriment of the shareholders and the other stakeholders.
+In Switzerland, for example, certain decisions require the affirmative vote of a two-thirds majority of the votes and an absolute majority of the nominal shares represented.
+The supermajority vote requirements therefore enable can management to protect itself from proposals it does not approve, to the detriment of the shareholders and the other stakeholders

-E. Share repurchases and "White Knights"
+Share repurchases and "White Knights"